New Home Construction Shows Positivity Amid the COVID-19 Pandemic

 Despite a 0.6% national gain from March to April, sales of newly built homes year over year are down 6.2% as the world navigates stay at home orders issued by local governments.

 New Home Sales in the Northeast, Midwest, and West

-New home sales were the strongest in the Northeast as new home sales increased by 8.7%.
-Sales also gained momentum in the Midwest and South, however, new home sales fell by 6.3% in the West.
+New home sales were the strongest in the Northeast as recent home sales increased by 8.7%.
+Sales also gained momentum in the Midwest and South; however, new home sales fell by 6.3% in the West.

 The Northeast is outpacing new home sales in the West.

 What Happened To New Home Sales in Los Angeles?

 Los Angeles County recorded 24 new single-family homes sold in April compared to 52 new homes sold during the same time last year.

 New home sales are significantly down year over year as COVID-19 impacts real estate markets around the world.
 Beverly Hills’ most affluent 90210 zip code did not post any new single-family home sales in the Multiple Listing Service (MLS) April 2020.

 Learn More About Your Local Market